foreveryone1/ObsidianNotes/Resources/bestiary/eberron/Lady Illmarrow.md

 ***The Mark of Death.*** Illmarrow is a fiefdom on the isle of Farlnen—home to a community of elves exiled from Aerenal, who have practiced necromancy for centuries.
 But Lady Illmarrow's roots extend far beyond her island domain.
 Long ago, it was revealed that the elven line of Vol—a house that practiced the art of necromancy and bore the Dragonmark of Death—was engaged in secret blood rites with a clan of dragons.
 The discovery of this pact triggered an unprecedented alliance between the Sibling Kings of Aerenal and the dragons of Argonnessen.
 The Sibling Kings proclaimed that House Vol would be exterminated to the last member, and the Mark of Death would be eliminated from the world.
 The line of Vol had long been rivals of the Undying Court, and many whisper even today that the attack on House Vol was nothing more than an excuse to eliminate a political rival.
 But others believe that what the Undying Court truly feared was a path shown in the Draconic Prophecy—that a child born of dragon and elf could become a godlike avatar of death.
 ***Illmarrow Rises.*** Even as dragons and elves fought to destroy the line of Vol, a child was born to the house: Erandis.
-A scion of elf and dragon, Erandis bore a Mark of Death unlike any other.
+A scion of elf and #dragon , Erandis bore a Mark of Death unlike any other.
 In time, it might have been her gateway to immortality and unrivaled power, but she was hunted down and killed long before she could master the mark's magic.
 Her mother, Minara Vol, escaped with her daughter's body to the icy reaches of Farlnen, far from the conflict.
 There, Minara unleashed all her necromantic power to raise Erandis as a lich.
 As an undead being, Erandis lost the use of her dragonmark.
 Thus, when the diviners of Aerenal asked if the line of Vol had been exterminated and the Mark of Death destroyed, they received a vision affirming that the bloodline of Vol was no more.
 To the world, the last survivor of that bloodline is known as Lady Illmarrow.
 But in truth, she is Erandis Vol, heir to the Mark of Death.
 ***Trapped in Undeath.*** When Minara restored Erandis as a lich, she hid her daughter's phylactery, weaving enchantments into it that cause Erandis to be reborn in a random safe haven after she is destroyed.
 Thus, even Erandis herself doesn't know the location or form of her phylactery.
 ***Restoring the Mark.*** Though she takes great pleasure in fighting the dragons and elves who destroyed her ancestors, Lady Illmarrow has a more important goal: restoring her dragonmark and unlocking godlike powers.
 The agents of the Emerald Claw who serve her fight either for the good of Karrnath or for personal gain, but Illmarrow cares for nothing except increasing her necromantic knowledge and finding a way to restore her lost mark.